 The nature of the insurance business is highly volatile, it’s lack of transparency and negative impression often shadows the good that the industry has to offer.
 Objectively speaking, insurance is an indispensable asset to local communities — families, businesses and societies.
 Here’s why:

 Families: Insurance gives families the courage to carry on with everyday life without being overwhelmed by future uncertainties.
 Be it ill-health, the loss of a family member or replacing expensive equipment in a business, insurance has a big role to play in solving dire financial circumstances.

 A survey suggests 87% of consumers say they’re willing to buy a product or service based on a company’s advocacy concerning a social matter.
-Initiatives that benefit communities can go a long way go in building trust with communities and its people.
+Initiatives that benefit communities can go a long way go in building trust and a personal connect with communities.
 As a personal injury law firm, Bergeron Clifford thanks and urges insurance firms to keep the focus on giving back to the society both — within the realm of their work, and behind the scenes.